-The single QQI Cyclical (Institutional) Review model is based on the internationally accepted procedure for reviews, i.e.:
+The single QQI Cyclical (Institutional) Review model is based on the internationally accepted

 - 1. the agreement and publication of terms of reference, - 2. generation of an institutional self-evaluation report, - 3. external assessment and site visit by a team of reviewers, - 4. publication of a review report including findings and recommendations, and - 5. follow-up procedure to review actions taken.